tylerdave/OpenAPI-Tutorial/PREREQUISITES.md

 cd OpenAPI-Tutorial
 ```

-Then from wihtin the repo dir, start the Vagrant VM:
+Then from within the repo dir, start the Vagrant VM:

 ```
 vagrant up --provider virtualbox